box/developer.box.com/content/guides/applications/web-app-integrations/configure.md

 ## Making Integration Publicly Available

 To make a Box integration publicly available it needs to be listed in the App Center.
-Follow the [Integrations][app-center] guide for more details.
+Follow the [Integrations][integrations] guide for more details.

 [ca]: g://applications/app-types/custom-apps
 [pu]: g://applications/web-app-integrations/types